Animals Struggle To Survive At Abandoned Spanish Zoo

 Seeing the animals helplessly lying in their enclosures, activists have warned that they will either escape the zoo in the absence of adequate supervision or will die within their enclosures.

-The article quoted the Spanish activist organization — Proyecto Gran Simio (Great Ape Project) –who blamed zoo authorities for their sheer negligence in taking care of the animals.
+The article quoted the Spanish activist organization Proyecto Gran Simio (Great Ape Project), who blamed zoo authorities for their sheer negligence in taking care of the animals.
 When approached for a comment, a spokesperson for the organization drew a grim picture of the zoo’s condition.

 ‘The zoo is in a state of chaotic abandonment, with depressed animals unattended by veterinarians.
 There is stagnant water in their enclosures, with great danger of infection if they consume it.
 It could also become a nest of mosquitoes, transmitting diseases.
 Most of the animals are doing very badly psychologically.”